nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ACTIVITY SECTION B): Business Architecture:

+10. Objective: The EA needs to understand the customer organization to identify and appropriately engage impacted business units affected by the Business Transformation.
+The organization map is an essential part of a holistic and integrated approach to strategic planning and analysis.

-12. [The EA should have enough customer information to build the ‘Organization Map’ in LeanIX](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9)-> BRIDGE EA can redirect the EA to the Factsheets required to build this report
+   	Artifact: [The EA should have enough customer information to build the ‘Organization Map’ in LeanIX](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9)-> BRIDGE EA can redirect the EA to the Factsheets required to build this report
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/organizationmap.png)